vcarluer/ludumdare29/Brainstorming.md

 -----------
 - Characters.
 Who are them?
 * Pursue Misfortune
-    A Mercenary / treasure hunter which always fail
+    A Mercenary / treasure hunter which always fail, geologist
 * Carry Danger
     A not so innocent person which carry the real danger
 * Debase power